Sara O'Rourke: Rebuilding America's Semiconductor Industry

 Discussion Points

-Ayna Insights is brought to you by Ayna.AI—a managed service provider that combines domain expertise and transformation capabilities to create alpha—performance superior to market indices—in the industrial and industrial technology sector.
-The host of this episode, Nidhi Arora, is VP of Content & Marketing for Ayna.AI.
+Ayna Insights is brought to you by Ayna, the premiere advisory firm in the industrial technology space that provies transformation and consulting services to its clients.
+The host of this episode, Nidhi Arora, is VP of Content & Marketing at Ayna

 For More Information